eggwhat/age-detection/README.md

-# Application that detects humans in pictures and predicts their age
+# Application that detects humans from in-built camera and predicts their age
 Introduction to Machine Learning project

 The main use scenario of the ready solution is as follows: user launches the application.
 The application collects live video from the in-built camera.
 On the captured video the application marks a bounding box for each person’s face and predicts their age.
 The program terminates when the user closes the window.
 Recognition is in (close to) real time.